 Our Community Grants program is funded through members’ voluntary contributions to the Power of Change program with the cooperative’s support.
 Learn more about our Power of Change Program.

 Once an application is received, our staff will ensure both the organization and the proposed project are eligible, and the application will be scored based on the evaluation factors listed in the Community Grants eligibility requirements.
 A separate five-person committee of our employees will then review the scoring to ensure it is consistent.
 The highest scoring applications will be funded.

 Recipients will be notified and receive letter agreements to sign and return to us, certifying that they will use the awarded funds in accordance with the projects described in their respective applications.

 If you have questions not found above regarding our Community Grants Program, email [email protected].

 How to apply

-Applications are currently closed but will open again in the spring with an April deadline.
+Applications are currently closed.
+More information about upcoming grant cycles will be found here when available.
 All application materials, including an IRS determination letter, must be included for consideration.
 If the deadline falls on a weekend or holiday, it is extended to the next regular business day.